Getting your Driver CPC card

 Your Driver CPC card will be sent automatically to the address on your driving licence.
 You need to change this address first if it’s wrong.

 You only need to apply for your card if you did some of your periodic training in another EU country.

-The Driver CPC card doesn’t have your address on it, so you don’t have to get a new one if your address changes.
+The Driver CPC card does not have your address on it, so you do not have to get a new one if your address changes.

 The photo and signature on your photocard driving licence will be used on your Driver CPC card.